Modelling LAEs in the Epoch of Reionization with OBELISK: Methods

 \subsection{Ly$\alpha$ emission and transfer}

 The radiative transfer of Lyman-$\alpha$ photons through our galaxy sample was performed in post-processing with the 3D Monte Carlo radiative transfer code \code{rascas} \citep{Michel_Dansac_2020}.
-We used the standard ``peeling-off'' technique \citep[e.g.][]{Yusef-Zadeh_1984,Zheng_2002, Whitney_2011} to produce synthetic observations of the \lya line on-the-fly.
+We used the standard ``peeling-off'' technique \citep[e.g.,][]{Yusef-Zadeh_1984,Zheng_2002, Whitney_2011} to produce synthetic observations of the \lya line on the fly.
 At each scattering, both the probability that the photon would have gone in the direction of the observer and the probability that the photon would have escaped are calculated.
 This method allows for the production of synthetic spectra and images in any direction and is performed at the same time as the radiative scattering.

-The first step for the \lya transfer is the emission of Monte Carlo photons, each representing a fraction of the total \lya flux.
-This is done by computing the \lya{} emissivity directly from the cells in the simulation, accounting both for recombination and collisional excitation mechanisms.
-The emitting gas is then sampled using $10^5$ photons following the luminosity distribution of the cells.
-In a given cell, the number of photons emitted due to recombination per unit time is computed as
+The first step in the \lya transfer is the emission of Monte Carlo photons, each representing a fraction of the total \lya flux.
+This was done by computing the \lya{} emissivity directly from the cells in the simulation, accounting both for recombination and collisional excitation mechanisms.
+The emitting gas was then sampled using $10^5$ photons, following the luminosity distribution of the cells.
+In a given cell, the number of photons emitted due to recombination per unit time was computed as

 where $n_e$ and $n_p$ are the electron and proton number densities, and $(\Delta x)^3$ is the cell volume.
-The $B$ stands for case B recombination, with $\alpha_B$ being the recombination coefficient given by \citep{Hui_1997}
+The $B$ stands for case B recombination, with $\alpha_B$ being the recombination coefficient given by \citep{Hui_1997}: